Data-driven control and prioritisation of non-EU-regulated contagious animal diseases

 DECIDE in brief

-DECIDE, a five-year Horizon 2020 project, will develop data-driven decision support tools that offer robust and early signals of disease emergence and options for diagnostic confirmation.
+DECIDE, a five-year Horizon 2020 project, will develop data-driven decision-support tools that provide robust, early signals of disease emergence and options for diagnostic confirmation.
 Moreover, options will be provided for controlling the disease along with their implications in terms of disease spread, economic burden and animal welfare.

 "I will not be satisfied until DECIDE has developed practical tools for livestock farmers and their veterinarians that improve the health and welfare of calves, broilers, piglets and salmon."